hansrune/BallValveController/README.md

 There are many options and possible pinouts for DC-DC converters for the 12V to 5V conversion.
 A linear regulator (L7805) will need a heatsink, so a DC-DC converter is recommended.

-The MOSFETs need a low Vgs trigger voltage, i.e. well under 2V.
+The MOSFETs need a low Vgs trigger voltage, i.e. well under 3V on full load.
+I have used Si2301/A1SHB for the P-channel, and Si2302/N025P for the N-channel, and 2N2222/1P - all SOT-23 packages.

 ## Hardware assembly

 Soldering a prototype by hand is possible if you have a steady hand and a small solder iron tip.
 A microscope is recommended to propely inspect the solder joints.

-Recommend to do the SMD parts first, then other components, and then test at least the following **before adding the ESP32 module**:
+Recommend to do the SMD parts first, then other components.
+I prefer to mount the 5mm LEDs on the back side.

+### Hardware tests

+You should test at least the following **before adding the ESP32 module**:

 - Attach a battery and check that the valve can be operated both NO and NC
 - Add a power supply and check that 5V conversion is OK